Police-Data-Accessibility-Project/design-system/README.md

 After installing the package, include PDAP styles in a project using one of two strategies.

-1. If you are using `Vue.js` or another framework that bundles CSS via a build tool like Webpack or Vite, you can import the package directly in your entrypoint js file.
+1. If the project uses `Vue.js` or another framework that bundles CSS via a build tool like Webpack or Vite, you can import the package directly in your entrypoint js file.
 So, if your entrypoint is `main.js`, import it in that file like so:

 ```
 import 'pdap-design-system'